Reading time: 4 min.

 How many grafts are needed for a Norwood 6 hair transplant?

-Men at Norwood stage 6 need a substantial number of hair grafts:
+Men at stage 6 on the Norwood scale will need a substantial number of hair grafts:

 • Average grafts required (temple): 1,800-2,500